Bundesliga: Union Berlin leave an unusually quiet Waldstadion with all three points | DW | 24.02.2020

 Strangely alone

 It must have been a strange feeling for Eintracht's Kevin Trapp, as he took his place in goal for the first half with none of those supporters behind him in the lower tier of the Nordwestkurve - and little could he have known what an unpleasant day at the office this would turn out to be.
-What he saw in front of him, for the first 45 minutes was a largely uneventful battle, with the only half chances coming mainly from corners on both sides.
+What he saw in front of him, for the first 45 minutes was a largely uneventful battle, with both sides limited to half chances.

-The closest either side came to breaking the deadlock came on halftime, when Union center back Florian Hübner's attempted headed clearance beat goalkeeper Rafal Giekiwicz and fell just wide of the post to his left.

 During the break, former Eintracht captain Marco Russ, who is still recovering from an Achilles injury, expressed understanding for the fans' position, but he also said it meant his teammates were lacking the boost Frankfurt normally take from their home support.